kokufu/FuseDroid/README.md

 ## System Requirements
 To use this app, the android device must have the following:

-1. SuperUser must be installed.
+1. su binary (SuperUser or SuperSU) must be installed.
 2. Fuse kernel must be installed.

 You can check whether the fuse kernel is installed or not by using the following commands: